 - about -

 Zosha Warpeha is a genre-crossing violinist, vocalist, and composer from Minnesota, currently based in New York.
 Steeped in improvisation, her music draws inspiration from a wide range of folk traditions and contemporary music.
 Her distinctive approach to blending voice and five-string violin brings a unique dimension to her sound.
 She also performs regularly on the hardanger fiddle, a traditional instrument of Norway, fully embracing the resonance and shimmering qualities of its sympathetic strings.
 She is currently involved in several musical projects ranging from the contemporary chamber ensemble Stratus Quartet to the ambient electro-acoustic duo visible worlds.
 Recent multidisciplinary collaborations include improvisatory performances with the Joffrey Ballet School and the experimental theatre group Exquisite Corpse Company.
 She has performed in many musical contexts at festivals and venues across the US, as well as internationally at the Bern Jazz Festival in Switzerland, and has been a recipient of artistic awards from the Minnesota State Arts Board and the Minnesota Arts and Cultural Heritage Fund.
-She is currently completing studies at the New School for Jazz & Contemporary Music in New York.
+She is a recent graduate of The New School for Jazz & Contemporary Music and Eugene Lang College in New York.

 - current projects -